kaurarmanjot445-sys/snn-mnist-conversion/README.md

 # ReLU to SNN Conversion on MNIST
-We are converting trained ReLU networks into Spiking Neural Networks — no retraining needed, just math.
-Based on Stanojevic et al., *Nature Communications* 2024, with guidance from Dr. Guillaume Bellec.
+This project converts trained ReLU networks into Time-to-First-Spike (TTFS) Spiking Neural Networks using the B1 identity mapping from Stanojevic et al., Nature Communications 2024.

 ---
 ## What I did